dontgetenoughsleep/H.I.V.E.S/README.md

 - Morning Checklist and Nighttime checklist reminder
 - Check if there is available vistors parking at my condo (not really sure how to do this one but it would be pretty great)
 - Shopping list assistant (I always forget something...)
+- Color organ that can set "moods" and dancing lights to music from speaker

 ## Plan of action
 1. high-level diagram of H.I.V.E.S capabilies (very basic)